Orphan Black: Location

 Orphan Black was shot on location in Toronto, Ontario.
-The show originally was vague about whether it was actually set in Canada.
+The show was vague about whether it was set in Canada.
 Graeme Manson said, in 2014, that the setting is deliberately ambiguous.
 "It's meant to be Generica.
 It's part of the price you pay for this kind of co-production."
 John Fawcett concurred, arguing that "To be honest, we don't want to say we're American and alienate the Canadians, or say we're Canadian and alienate the Americans.
 The bottom line is we're one big happy family.
 We're just a little bit further North than you."
 Grantland's Tara Ariano argued that this ambiguity is "a daring new way for a producer to work within CanCon strictures: Set your show in Canada (technically), employ a Canadian crew, run it on a Canadian channel...and make room for recurring guest stars like Maria Doyle Kennedy...by casting one Canadian to play close to a dozen roles."
 In a season 5 episode, Felix specifically identifies Canada as the location.

 Before this, the Canadian filming location was apparent from details such as cars with Ontario licence plates, Beth's and Mrs. S's Ontario driving licences, the currency that is used, scripted references to the suburb of Scarborough, Ontario and to Parkdale, Toronto, and a plane ticket in the pilot episode identifying Toronto Pearson International Airport.
 Toronto's Bridgepoint Health and Don Jail are stand-ins for the exterior of the "Dyad Institute".
 Scenes set in the Scarborough suburb where Alison lives are actually filmed in Markham, Ontario, a suburb immediately north of Scarborough.
 However, details are often deliberately obscured; American pronunciations of words like "lieutenant" are used.

 The co-production also influenced another important aspect of the show: Sarah's British accent and background.
 John Fawcett explained that BBC America asked them to make the lead character British, which she was not originally, to better fit the BBC brand.
 Fawcett, however, saw this directive as an advantage, as it allowed for an easy differentiation of Sarah from the other clones and a broadening of the geographical scope of the show's plot.